 – cosmic rays striking the upper atmosphere,

-– chemiluminescence caused mainly by oxygen and nitrogen reacting with hydroxyl, a few hundreds of kilometers above the ground.
+– chemiluminescence is caused mainly by oxygen and nitrogen reacting with hydroxyl, a few hundred of kilometers above the ground.

-Other things which contribute into overall night sky surface brightness are air humidity and transparency, seasonal variations and also solar activity.
+Other things which contribute to overall night sky surface brightness are air humidity and transparency, seasonal variations, and also solar activity.
 It was found, that between a minimum and maximum solar cycle, an overall night sky surface brightness difference is about 0.5 – 0.7 Mag/Arcsec2 (Patat, 2002).
-Seasonal variations of the night sky brightness are inferred mainly by changes the position of the zodiacal light.
-This changes can reach up to 0.5 Mag/Arcsec2 (Patat, 2008).
+Seasonal variations of the night sky brightness are inferred mainly by changes in the position of the zodiacal light.
+These changes can reach up to 0.5 Mag/Arcsec2 (Patat, 2008).

 My first impression of the complete night sky leads me to the conclusion about the minimum distance required from highly polluted areas to the place, where the sky is in general not affected by artificial light.
 Firstly I thought, in order to reach a perfectly dark sky region, we must go at least 250km away from the closest urban area, in order to avoid any artificial lightning, scattered and reflected i.e by high-level clouds.

-Theoretically, I was right, regarding especially to the region with different topography.
-It has been presented on models, predicting of the night sky brightness caused by the distant big city, that even on considerable distances, some parts of the night sky can be still affected by artificial illumination (Garstang 1989).
-The issue is very important when observation place is elevated (i.e somewhere at the summit)(Pic.
-2), because due to horizon dip, the distance between big city and observer under clear sky should be much bigger.
+Theoretically, I was right, regarding especially the region with different topography.
+It has been presented on models, predicting the night sky brightness caused by the distant big city, that even at considerable distances, some parts of the night sky can be still affected by artificial illumination (Garstang 1989).
+The issue is very important when the observation place is elevated (i.e somewhere at the summit)(Pic.
+2), because due to the horizon dip, the distance between the big city and the observer under a clear sky should be much bigger.

-As I said before, high-level cloudiness can reflect the light for big distances.
-Once from the plane at its cruising altitude, we can theoretically see the objects from a 374km distance, the same principle works for cumulonimbus or cirrus clouds, hanged at a similar altitude above ground.
-When we are at least 250km from the highly polluted area, we would still have a bit polluted sky.
+As I said before, high-level cloudiness can reflect light for big distances.
+Once the plane at its cruising altitude, we can theoretically see the objects from a 374km distance, the same principle works for cumulonimbus or cirrus clouds, hung at a similar altitude above ground.
+When we are at least 250km from the highly polluted area, we would still have a bit of a polluted sky.
 These high-level clouds are for sure not always just above the city.
 Often they are passing by the urban area, reflecting its light from some distance (Pic.
-2), that extends the pollution additionally.
-So even my initial thoughts above minimum distance for the clear sky were wrong when taking into account these all theoretical assumptions.
+2), which extends the pollution additionally.
+So even my initial thoughts above the minimum distance for the clear sky were wrong when taking into account these all theoretical assumptions.

 In general, the single star luminosity is determined by 2 major factors: surface temperature and apparent size.
-The star luminosity is described by the absolute magnitude, which is the luminosity of this star, as seen from a 10pc distance.
-For us, observers much more important is an apparent magnitude of the star.
-The apparent magnitude is a relative brightness of the star, as can be seen by an observer from Earth.
+The star’s luminosity is described by the absolute magnitude, which is the luminosity of this star, as seen from a 10pc distance.
+For us, observers much more important is the apparent magnitude of the star.
+The apparent magnitude is the relative brightness of the star, as can be seen by an observer from Earth.
 The magnitude scale is an inverse logarithmic relationship, where a difference of 1.0 corresponds to a brightness shift of about 2,512x.
-When an object is brighter, then its value in Magnitude scale is lower.
+When an object is brighter, then its value on the Magnitude scale is lower.
 The faintest stars, which can be seen by the naked eye under extremely clear conditions has about +6,5Mag.
-This scale comes from Hellenistic Greece (Hipparchus), when stars were divided between 1st and 6th scale.
-The brightest stars were marked by 1st degree and the faintest, at the maximum visual range oh human eye, by 6th degree.
+This scale comes from Hellenistic Greece (Hipparchus) when stars were divided between the 1st and 6th scales.
+The brightest stars were marked by 1st degree and the faintest, at the maximum visual range of the human eye, by 6th degree.
 Hipparchus used to watch the sky from Rhodes around 150BC and finally prepared the catalog of about 1000 stars.
-Next, the Ptolemy prepared a manuscript, where he extended the star catalog, including the information about their brightness (Pic.
+Next, Ptolemy prepared a manuscript, which he extended the star catalog, including information about their brightness (Pic.
 4).

-When we gather 7 thousand of stars together on the sky, which can be seen under free of light pollution area, near the human eye adaptation threshold.
+When we gather 7 thousand stars together in the sky, which can be seen under a free light pollution area, near the human eye adaptation threshold.
 This huge amount of stars must result in a visual light, which comes from them.
-Light is emitted by every single star visible on the sky (considering naked-eye conditions only) as well as galaxies and nebulae This is not only the point light, as we have seen on the sky.
+Light is emitted by every single star visible in the sky (considering naked-eye conditions only) as well as galaxies and nebulae This is not only the point light, as we have seen in the sky.
 This is also a faint scattered light, which comes through the atmosphere to the observer!
 This is exactly a starlight, understood as a sum of light from all stars, which hits Earth’s atmosphere and the ground eventually.
 This sum of light is not placed equally across the sky, because of the Milky Way, which emits most of the starlight.
-We know, that watching Milky Way we are looking alongside of the galaxian disk, hence we see much more stars, that build up our galaxy appearance.
-The brightest part of Milky Way is in Saggitarius and Crux.
+We know, that watching Milky Way we are looking alongside the galaxian disk, hence we see much more stars, that build up our galaxy’s appearance.
+The brightest part of the Milky Way is in Saggitarius and Crux.

-Apart from that, the light comes from the brightest stars such a Sirius, Canopus or Vega.
-Because of omnipresent airglow and not rarely the zodiacal light too, is hard to distinguish a particular direction, from where starlight comes from.
-For this purpose, professionalists use the sky quality meter, which enables them to see the brightness of the particular parts of the sky.
-Everyone can purchase it even in pocket version, making an easy way to quantify the quality of night sky and main starlight directions.
-I didn’t try it so far, although will do for sure in the future.
-I have chosen another way to figure out from where mainly starlight comes from.
-Today it can be also gauged by photo cameras, when using a long time exposure.
-The long exposure makes the landscape appearance highly beyond the ability of human vision, therefore the main starlight direction is easier to spot.
+Apart from that, the light comes from the brightest stars such as Sirius, Canopus, or Vega.
+Because of the omnipresent airglow and not rarely the zodiacal light too, is hard to distinguish a particular direction, from where starlight comes.
+For this purpose, professionalists use the sky quality meter, which enables them to see the brightness of particular parts of the sky.
+Everyone can purchase it even in a pocket version, making it an easy way to quantify the quality of the night sky and main starlight directions.
+I didn’t try it so far, although will do it for sure in the future.
+I have chosen another way to figure out where mainly starlight comes from.
+Today it can be also gauged by photo cameras when using a long time exposure.
+The long exposure makes the landscape appear highly beyond the ability of human vision, therefore the main starlight direction is easier to spot.

-Comparing to other light sources as we know on Earth (sunlight, moonlight), the starlight is very very faint.
-In spite of it, the starlight is still stronger, than light reflected by every single planet seen on the sky.
-Venus, the brightest planet on the sky has a brightness 0.00014Lx (0.14Nx), whereas starlight only, without airglow usually counts 0.0002Lx (0.2Nx).
+Compared to other light sources as we know on Earth (sunlight, moonlight), starlight is very very faint.
+In spite of it, starlight is still stronger, than light reflected by every single planet seen in the sky.
+Venus, the brightest planet in the sky has a brightness 0.00014Lx (0.14Nx), whereas starlight only, without airglow usually counts 0.0002Lx (0.2Nx).
 When we add up a typical airglow illumination, then a total illuminance of night, the moonless sky will reach 0.002Lx (2Nx), which is around 10x brighter, than starlight itself.
 As a comparison, the illumination of the brightest star – Sirius is 0.00005Lx (0.05Nx).

-In order to detect starlight, I made three observations, which common denominator was a white surface.
+In order to detect starlight, I made three observations, in which the common denominator was a white surface.

-I used for this purpose a white campervan and cloud outlines, which were looking brighter, then their bases.
+I used for this purpose a white campervan and cloud outlines, which were looking brighter, than their bases.

-Besides I took other pictures of stars and Milky Way, although with relatively short exposure time.
-I don’ have a star adventurer tool so far, so I must manage with a tripod and camera only.
+Besides I took other pictures of stars and the Milky Way, although with a relatively short exposure time.
+I don’t have a star adventurer tool so far, so I must manage with a tripod and camera only.
 However, I could still get s nice-looking pictures up to about 20-30s exposure.
-The details of the star photography with camera and tripod only has been presented in this article.
+The details of the star photography with camera and tripod only have been presented in this article.

-All pictures have been taken with 18-35mm frame, 20-30s exposure f/1.8 and ISO between 10000 and 25600.
+All pictures have been taken with an 18-35mm frame, 20-30s exposure f/1.8, and ISO between 10000 and 25600.
 Next, I used the Darktable software for further processing, where various profiles have been applied.

-Having an opportunity to see starlight by our own eyes we should prevent all (yet existing) ark sky areas worldwide.
+Having an opportunity to see starlight with our own eyes we should prevent all (yet existing) ark sky areas worldwide.
 We can do it by cutting down the light pollution increment.
-People living under a highly light polluted sky are completely not aware of its real beauty.
-If we won’t prevent a clear night sky for our descendants, then they even won’t know how the Milky Way looks like.
+People living under a highly light-polluted sky are completely not aware of its real beauty.
+If we won’t prevent a clear night sky for our descendants, then they even won’t know what the Milky Way looks like.